Creating a Sample External Function Using an AWS CloudFormation Template¶

 This document shows how to create a sample external function on AWS by using a CloudFormation template.

 Snowflake provides a template you can start with.
 This template hides some details of the creation process and hard-codes some names (e.g. the stage name) and functionality.
-When you are ready to create your own custom external function, you can either customize a copy of the template, or you can follow the more flexible instructions at Creating a Customizable External Function on AWS.
+When you are ready to create your own custom external function, you can either customize a copy of the template, or you can follow the more flexible instructions at Creating an External Function on AWS Using the Web Interface.

 If you would like to customize the template, you can read more about AWS CloudFormation .